le-mutuku/A-E-system/README.md

 Jquery plugins

-Give an example
-Deployment
-Add additional notes about how to deploy this on a live system

 Built With
-Dropwizard - The web framework used
+PHP - Modular
-Maven - Dependency Management
+Ajax -
-ROME - Used to generate RSS Feeds
+bootstrap 3- Used to generate RSS Feeds
 Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.